dotnet/docs/docs/standard/parallel-programming/how-to-implement-a-producer-consumer-dataflow-pattern.md

 # How to: Implement a producer-consumer dataflow pattern

-In this article you'll learn how to use the TPL dataflow library to implement a producer-consumer pattern.
+In this article, you'll learn how to use the TPL dataflow library to implement a producer-consumer pattern.
 In this pattern, the *producer* sends messages to a message block, and the *consumer* reads messages from that block.

 [!INCLUDE [tpl-install-instructions](../../../includes/tpl-install-instructions.md)]